-The collection on display and in storage of this museum belongs to a period from the second millennium BC to the early 20th century which corresponds to the end of Qajar period.
-The displays are arranged chronologically, so visitors can have a chance to observe the development of art, culture and technology during this time interval.
-This setup has made the RMA unique between other museums in the country in respect to Iranian art history.
-The objects exhibited in this museum include artifacts made of baked clay, metal and stone from the pre-historic times to pottery and metal objects, textile and lacquer painting belonging to the Islamic period.
-Other art-works on display in the RAM are paintings on canvas and paper, manuscripts and jewelry from per-Islamic period, besides art and technology and calligraphy works of the Islamic period.
-A golden rhyton of horse’s head, Persian Empire in Sassanid era, 6-7th century AD located in Reza Abbasi museum.
+The collection on display and in the storage of this museum belongs to a period from the second millennium BC to the early 20th century which corresponds to the end of the Qajar period.
+The displays are arranged chronologically, so visitors can have a chance to observe the development of art, culture, and technology during this time interval.
+This setup has made the RMA unique between other museums in the country with respect to Iranian art history.
+The objects exhibited in this museum include artifacts made of baked clay, metal, and stone from the pre-historic times to pottery and metal objects, textile and lacquer painting belonging to the Islamic period.
+Other art-works on display in the RAM are paintings on canvas and paper, manuscripts and jewelry from the per-Islamic period, besides art and technology and calligraphy works of the Islamic period.
+A golden rhyton of horse’s head, Persian Empire in the Sassanid era, 6-7th century AD located in Reza Abbasi Museum.

-The conservation department with its two laboratories and workshops for conservation of painting, metal objects and manuscript book is considered as one of the most advanced conservation workshops of the country.
-Therefore, it is not only covers its own needs, but accepts conservation works from all other museums with in the country.
+The conservation department with its two laboratories and workshops for the conservation of painting, metal objects, and the manuscript book is considered as one of the most advanced conservation workshops of the country.
+Therefore, it does not only cover its own needs but accepts conservation works from all other museums within the country.

 The publication department has published valuable references on Iranian artistic legacy.
 The following tiles that are available can be ordered:

-2. Lorestan Brass and metal objects from Islamic period.
+2. Lorestan Brass and metal objects from the Islamic period.

 3. A collection of Iranian art, from the 2nd millennium to 6th century BC.